rdenadai/sentiment-analysis-2018-president-election/README.md

-# Sentiment Analysis for 2018 President Election
+# Sentiment Analysis for 2018 Presidential Election

 Análise de sentimentos relacionados aos candidatos a Eleição para a presidência de 2018